GianpaoloBranca/SoftwareEng2/scratches/PPD/PPD.md

   * Get car overview: complex operation of data retrieval.
 High complexity.
   * Assistance request: not so complex operation that generates a request form to be sent to the legacy system.
 Average complexity.
   * Insertion/delation of safe or recharging areas: they are crucial parameters for the system.
 Both high complexity.
+  * Overall view: overall view of all the cars and their position.
+High complexity.
   * Parameters modification: simple modification but they have to be notified to the users.
 Average complexity.

 <!--- EIS -->